hwacha/bagh/rules.md

 **NOTE**: *It is guaranteed the shield will mend after as many turns as the original boost difference has passed.*
 ### Heal
 **Heal**ing restores HP by a point.
-Players start with 3HP, and can overheal up to 4HP.
-Successive unboosted heals will have no effect until a player's HP drops below 4.
+Players start with 3HP, and can overheal up to 10HP.
+Healing beyond 10HP will have no effect.

-A boosted heal will heal one more point for each boost, and can overheal one more point past 4HP.
-For example, a player with 4HP and a boost of 2 will heal by 3 points, but will be capped at a max overheal of 4 base limit + 2 boost = 6HP max overheal.
+A boosted heal will heal one more point for each boost.
+For example, a player with 3HP and a boost of 2 will heal 1 base HP plus 2 boosted for a total of 3 gained HP to 6.

 If an attacker attacks on the same turn as a player tries to heal, they will be **interrupted** before healing.
 However, if the healer has priority over the attacker, then the healing will go through along with the attack.
+The healer's resultant health will be there original health minus damage plus health.
 For example, if a player with priority of 1 heals while a player with no priority attacks, the healing player will take 1 damage but heal by 1, resulting in no net change of HP.